ImaanBontle/SDV-immersive-weathers/README.md

 ### Climate Control:

-- Due to the way the game currently handles thunderstorms, an existing storm may continue if it is supposed to rain tomorrow, but the issue will fix itself on the next sunny/windy day.
-This will be fixed in a coming update.
+- Due to the way the game currently handles thunderstorms, an existing storm might continue whenever it is supposed to rain tomorrow.
+    - The issue will resolve itself at the start of the next sunny/windy day.
+	- This issue will be patched in a coming update.

 <!--Storms-to-rain flags not resetting in ClimateControl-->